 This course presents an introduction to utilizing the computer in maintaining accounting records, making management decisions, and processing common business applications with primary emphasis on a general ledger package.
-Prerequisite: ACNT 1403.
+Prerequisite: ACNT 1403 or ACCT 2401.

 Computerized Accounting Applications (3-3)